Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Altitude also has a direct impact on the temperatures and development of valley glaciers.
 As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
 These glaciers are still not as cold as cold-based glaciers, however.

 #### Geology
+Geology is more than just "weak" and "strong" rocks and resistance.
+It is a combination of properties that uniquely determine how rocks react to stress, mechanical and chemical forces, and the environnment.

 Lithology is the chemical composition and physical properties of rocks.
 Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking crystals.
 Clay, on the other hand, is weak and does not have these strong bonds on the molecular level.
 The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering, as seen through carbonation.
+Weaker-bonded rocks also reduce their resistance to glacial erosion.

 Structure relates to the physical rock types, like faulting, bedding and jointing.
 These all have an impact on how permeable rocks are.
 Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
+In glaciated environments, this is significant as freeze-thaw action can crack rocks with faults or pores from the inside.

 Some types of limestone, like carboniferous limestone, have many interconnected joints, giving it 'secondary permeability'.
 > **Primary permeability** is when spaces (pores) absorb and retain water.

 #### Relief and aspect